datacarpentry/spreadsheets-socialsci/_episodes/01-creating-tables.md

 ## More detailed guidelines

-The guidelines above should result in simple, easy to understand data tables.
-For simple data entry there should be no difficulty is applying them.
+The guidelines above should result in easy to understand data tables.

+For simple data entry there should be no difficulty in applying them.

+Often, spreadsheets we come across are more elaborate, and contain more than data values.
+We often come across spreadsheets where some columns are the result of complex
+    formulas combining other columns of data and applying transformations to them.
+Despite the convenience and ease with which we can work this way,
-Despite this spreadsheets are not ideal for analysis purposes, due to the lack of an audit trail of what has been done in the drag and drop, point and click environment, creating derived columns using simple formulae may be acceptable and convenient.
+    spreadsheets are not ideal for these purposes.
+This is because there is a the lack of an audit trail of what has been done in the drag and drop, point and click environment in which these more elaborate spreasheets are often constructed.

-For more more complex spreadsheets you can employ further best practices to make them not only more readable but also more maintainable.
+For more complex spreadsheets you can employ further best practices to make them not only more readable but also more maintainable.
 This document [Twenty principles for good spreadsheet practice](http://www.icaew.com/~/media/corporate/files/technical/information%20technology/excel%20community/166%20twenty%20principles%20for%20good%20spreadsheet%20practice.ashx) from the ICAEW has some useful further advice.